 We were lucky enough to spot the Big Five – the most difficult animals to hunt on foot in Africa (the lion, the leopard, the elephant, the buffalo and the rhinoceros) – although the rhinoceros we saw was far away.
 But my favourite encounter – and discovery! – of the safari was the dik-dik: a tiny cute antelope (smaller than some dogs).

 It was special to explore Serengeti which had been on my bucket list for a little while.
-But from a landscape and atmosphere perspective, if I have to pick only one highlight, I would choose the Lake Manyara.
+But from a landscape and atmosphere perspective, if I had to pick only one highlight, I would choose Lake Manyara.
 It is a beautiful and calm place with many different species of animals meeting there for refreshment.
-I enjoy the time we spent there, watching all these animals evolving together in such a peaceful atmosphere.
+I enjoyed the time we spent there, watching all these animals evolve together in such a peaceful atmosphere.

 Our visit to the Maasai village didn’t meet our expectations.

-After the famous Maasai jumping dance – which was quite impressive – we got separated into couples to join a Maasai man into his small traditional house.
-He was there to answer all our questions without taboo, even for the uncomfortable topics where our western culture opposes theirs – especially regarding women.
-It felt unreal to be in the middle of nowhere, in a remote Maasai village, listening to this man’s talking about his lifestyle that’s so different from anything I had experienced before.
+After the famous Maasai jumping dance – which was quite impressive – we got separated into couples to join a Maasai man in his small traditional house.
+He was there to answer all our questions without taboo, even for the uncomfortable topics where our Western culture opposes theirs – especially regarding women.
+It felt unreal to be in the middle of nowhere, in a remote Maasai village, listening to this man talking about his lifestyle that was so different from anything I had experienced before.
 This learning opportunity was the only positive thing about the visit.

 On the other hand, the cultural tour of Mto Wa Mbu village was a real success.

-We also got the opportunity to see how they produce banana beer, and to share it with a group of locals.
-Everybody drink from the same bowl, after blowing the foam that’s staying at the top.
-I only dipped my lips as I was worried about my stomach not behaving very well with the change in diet – and the production didn’t look like if followed the strictest food operations!
+We also got the opportunity to see how they produce banana beer and to share it with a group of locals.
+Everybody drinks from the same bowl, after blowing the foam that’s staying at the top.
+I only dipped my lips as I was worried about my stomach not behaving very well with the change in diet – and the production didn’t look like it followed the strictest food operations.
+We were starting our Kilimanjaro climb the next day, so I didn’t want to take risks.
 The rest of my friends happily drank the banana beer.
 I was the only one who got sick the next day… Seriously?!

 What animal would you absolutely want to see during a safari in Africa?
 Leave a comment below!